Are You Wearing Your Bike Helmet Wrong? Find Out Now

 Begin With A Properly Fitted Helmet

-1. Begin by determining the length of your neck close to the eyebrows
+1. Begin by determining the length of your neck, close to the eyebrows

 2. Utilize this measurement to choose the size of your helmet that is in line with the manufacturer’s guidelines

-The straps need to be placed comfortably beneath your chin and allow sufficient room for just the fingers of one to slide in between your straps and the skin.
-Make sure that a properly fitted helmet offers the desirable protection.
-So, make sure you choose one that’s comfortable and secure before hitting the roads.
+The straps need to be placed comfortably beneath your chin, allowing sufficient room for just the fingers of one hand to slide between your skin and the straps.
+Ensure that a properly fitted helmet provides the desired protection.

 Proper Helmet-wearing Tips